FSC PRINCIPLES AND CRITERIA FOR FOREST STEWARDSHIP

 The FSC Principles are the essential rules or elements of environmentally appropriate, socially beneficial and economically viable forest management, and the Criteria provide the means of judging whether or not a Principle has been fulfilled.
 They are the foundation of the FSC certification scheme and, together with the Preamble and Glossary of Terms, constitute the core of a comprehensive standards package.
 There is no hierarchy between the Principles or between Criteria.
 They share equal status, validity and authority, and apply jointly and severally at the level of the individual Management Unit.

-The FSC Principles and Criteria sit at the centre of the FSC standards framework and need to be applied together with other interlinked FSC documents including the following.
+The FSC Principles and Criteria sit at the centre of the FSC standards framework and need to be applied together with other interlinked FSC documents including the following:

-• Guidance, directives and other documents issued or approved by FSC.
+- Guidance, directives and other documents issued or approved by FSC.

-• FSC Forest Stewardship Standards.
+- FSC Forest Stewardship Standards.

-• Standards for particular vegetation types, products and services.
+- Standards for particular vegetation types, products and services.

-• Standards for particular types of management units, such as small and low intensity managed forests or large-scale high intensity plantations and conservation zones and protection areas, as approved by FSC.
+- Standards for particular types of management units, such as small and low-intensity managed forests or large-scale high-intensity plantations and conservation zones and protection areas, as approved by FSC.

 This standards framework constitutes the comprehensive FSC system for voluntary, independent, third-party certification of the quality of forest management.
-Through adherence to the robust social, economic and environmental standards within the FSC Principles and Criteria, certified forest management enhances the wellbeing of local people, economic viability of the certificate holder (The Organization) and environmental appropriateness of forest management.
+Through adherence to the robust social, economic and environmental standards within the FSC Principles and Criteria, certified forest management enhances the well-being of local people, economic viability of the certificate holder (The Organization) and the environmental appropriateness of forest management.